 #3- Low Maintenance

 - Cats are a low maintenance pet!
 Feeding twice a day, and scooping a litter box regularly are really the only regular care involved.
 My cats don’t really bother anything in my house because I have learned their habits.
 Adopted adult cats will quickly settle into a routine and be very predictable to you.
-At my house, all houseplants are out of reach, I leave a certain cabinet door cracked open at all times so Fender can get inside (otherwise there will be scratch marks on it), and I keep a spray bottle filled with water always within arms’ reach (a great deterrent for furniture scratching).
+At my house, all houseplants are out of reach, I leave a certain cabinet door cracked open at all times so my cat can get inside (otherwise there will be scratch marks on it).

 - Cats are independent, and once out of their kitten stage, they can be left alone for long periods of time as long as they have enough food and water, and access to a litter box.
 There are no problems with your cat if you have to work late some nights.
 He will just be waiting for you next to his food bowl in the kitchen meowing when you get home.
 A dog may panic, think you are never coming home, chew up your sofa cushion, and pee by the backdoor if you are late one night.